TKleb/SA-Labs/ida-intro/section2/step4.md

 # Exiting the program
 After analysing a program you want to the exit the program.
 You will see the following window:

 ![](../images/closingProgram.png)

-Here you can select the checkbox to not save your IDA Session and keep the folder with the binary tidy.
-Confirm with OK.
+Here you can select OK to save your IDA Session or use the Checkbox "DON'T SAVE" to not save the IDA Session.